-Ken Robold, General Manager of Universal Music Group Nashville, draws upon years of experience in the music industry to oversee all of the label group's day-to-day activities.
+Before joining Southern Ground, Robold spent 22 years with Polygram/Universal Music Group, where he was most recently the general manager of UMG Nashville.
 Formerly Executive Vice President of Operations and Chief Financial Officer for the label group, Robold assumed additional responsibilities for the group's sales, marketing, and new media departments when he was promoted to General Manager in January 2004.
-Robold remains committed to empowering the artists and utilizing the very best people behind them.
 Prior to joining Universal Music Nashville, Robold worked in a variety of capacities at Polygram Records, Polygram Group Distribution and most recently, Mercury Records.
-Robold is a graduate of Hofstra University with a Bachelor of Business Administration, and earned his MBA from the Owen Graduate School of Management at Vanderbilt University.
-He is a member of the CMA, ACM, NARAS, and also serves on the board of Avenue Bank.
-Universal Music Group Nashville, comprised of Mercury, MCA Nashville and Lost Highway Records, is a division of Universal Music Group, the world's largest leading music company with wholly-owned record operations or licensees in 77 territories around the world.
-Its businesses also include Universal Music Publishing Group, the industry's leading global music publishing operation.
+Robold, a Long Island native, is a graduate of Hofstra University with a Bachelor of Business Administration.
+He earned his MBA from the Owen Graduate School of Management at Vanderbilt University.
+Robold is a member of the ACM, CMA, NARAS, and also serves on the board of Avenue Bank.

 Darin began his career at the William Morris Agency.
 He joined CAA in 1998.